TP-2025-26-T7/.github/profile/README.md

 ## ℹ️ About the project

 The goal of the project is to design and implement an intelligent system that enables RC cars/virtual cars to navigate intersections:
-- communicate with each other,
+- communicate with the system,
 - coordinate their manoeuvres in real time,
 - pass through intersections safely and efficiently.

-Our focus is on connecting and advancing previous Team projects with addition to bringing the project to real RC cars.
+Our focus is on connecting and advancing previous Team projects with the addition of bringing the project to real RC cars.

 ---